Furnace Efficiency Ratings and What They Mean

 - How big does the system need to be to heat your size of home?

 But have you ever thought about your furnace efficiency rating?
 Do you know what it means?

-The furnace efficiency rating helps calculate how much energy you will need to heat your home and, essentially, how much it will cost you.
+The furnace efficiency rating helps calculate how much energy is required to heat your home and, essentially, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that tells you how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
-For instance, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
+For instance, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.